kaisenlinux/manpages-dev/category/Mount/mount.md

 BUGS
        It is possible for a corrupted filesystem to cause a crash.

-       Some  Linux  filesystems  don't  support -o sync and -o dirsync (the ext2, ext3, ext4, fat and vfat filesystems do support synchronous updates (a la BSD) when mounted with the sync op‐ tion).
+       Some  Linux  filesystems  don't support -o sync and -o dirsync (the ext2, ext3, ext4, fat and vfat filesystems do support synchronous updates (a la BSD) when mounted with the sync option).

        The -o remount may not be able to change mount parameters (all ext2fs-specific parameters, except sb, are changeable with a remount, for example, but you can't change gid or umask for the fatfs).

        It  is possible that the files /etc/mtab and /proc/mounts don't match on systems with a regular mtab file.
-The first file is based only on the mount command options, but the content of the second file also depends on the kernel and others settings (e.g. on a remote NFS server -- in certain cases the mount command may report unreliable information about an  NFS  mount point and the /proc/mount file usually contains more reliable information.)
+The first file is based only on the mount command options, but the con‐ tent of the second file also depends on the kernel and others settings (e.g. on a remote NFS server -- in certain cases the mount command may report unreliable  information  about an NFS mount point and the /proc/mount file usually contains more reliable information.)
 This is another reason to replace the mtab file with a symlink to the /proc/mounts file.

        Checking files on NFS filesystems referenced by file descriptors (i.e. the fcntl and ioctl families of functions) may lead to inconsistent results due to the lack of a consistency check in the kernel even if the noac mount option is used.

-       The loop option with the offset or sizelimit options used may fail when using older kernels if the mount command can't confirm that the size of the block device has been configured  as requested.
+       The loop option with the offset or sizelimit options used may fail when using older kernels if the mount command can't confirm that the size of the block device has  been  config‐ ured as requested.
 This situation can be worked around by using the losetup command manually before calling mount with the configured loop device.

 AUTHORS
        Karel Zak <kzak@redhat.com>